joedanz/cf-project-tracker/install/README.txt

 sure to match the settings in the config files.

 UPGRADING:
-To upgrade, simply copy the lates files over the existing ones.
+To upgrade, simply copy the latest files over the existing ones.
 You may need to reinitialize you app by adding a "?reinit" on the end of a URL.
-All of the settings are contained in the config directory or in the database.
+All of the settings are contained in the config directory and in the database.
+You should keep your existing config files and copy them back on top of the newly installed ones.

 SUBVERSION NOTES:
 There is a Subversion repository browser and code browser.
 This